heminsatya/free_notes/README.md

 ### Database Initialization

-The database file is created via initial database migration using the following command:
+To initialize the database run the following command:

 ```
 (venv) python manage.py init-db